Updated:

 Fluctuation in Internet Accessibility

 Internet connectivity is a prerequisite for flipped classroom.
-For example, availability of internet outside the classroom setting is mandatory for students and teachers to access notes (Aaronsohn, 2003).
+For example, availability of Internet outside the classroom setting is mandatory for students and teachers to access notes (Aaronsohn, 2003).
 This implies that the method works only in areas with adequate internet connectivity.
 For this reason, students from the less fortunate members of the society and areas with unstable internet connectivity cannot use this model of education.
-This is a great setback to the adoption of learner-centered system of learning in all regions.
+This is a great setback to the adoption of a learner-centered system of learning in all regions.

-Promotion of Lazy learning Environment
+Promotion of a Lazy Learning Environment

 Even though human beings work under individual will circumstances, it is important to note that a relaxed system of education derails the level of urgency necessary for learning as Glover (2013) denotes.
 Flipped classroom encourages students to slow down their rates of engagement in classroom activities.
 Once students develop slow learning tendencies, their rate of knowledge intake goes down resulting in decrease in the amount of materials and skills learned within a period.
 In this aspect, teachers are also reduced to mere observers given the high rate of learners’ interaction with the learning materials.